wapineda/booking-api/README.md

 ##Endpoints available
 1. GET "/api/book/all" --> Retrieves all the bookings stored in the database
-2. GET "users" --> Retrieves all the users stored in the database
+2. GET "/api/book/users" --> Retrieves all the users stored in the database
-3. GET "checkAvailability" --> Shows the room availability
+3. GET "/api/book/checkAvailability" --> Shows the room availability
-4. GET "current" --> Retrieves the current bookings
+4. GET "/api/book/current" --> Retrieves the current bookings
 5. POST "/api/book/" --> Creates a new booking
 6. PUT "/api/book/" --> Updates an existing booking
 7. PUT "/api/book/cancel" --> cancels an existing booking
+8.